mehediH-shakil/face-similarity-web-project/README.md

 # Face Similarity Web Project

-This web project utilizes HTML, CSS, Django, and machine learning to provide a face similarity verification system.
+This web project utilizes HTML, CSS, JavaScript, Django, and machine learning to provide a face similarity verification system.
 The system employs the `face_recognition` library for face recognition and verification, along with a trained model file to perform similarity checks.

 ## Technologies Used

 - HTML: The project utilizes HTML to create the structure and layout of the web pages.
 HTML ensures proper rendering and presentation of the user interface elements.

 - CSS: Cascading Style Sheets (CSS) are used to enhance the visual appeal of the web pages.
 CSS provides styling and customization options to create an attractive and user-friendly interface.

+- JavaScript: JavaScript is employed to enhance the interactivity of the web application, enabling dynamic functionality and seamless user experience.

 - Django: The project is built using Django, a high-level Python web framework.
 Django facilitates rapid development, follows the MVC (Model-View-Controller) pattern, and provides various features like URL routing, template rendering, and database handling.